 2. It is the second largest traffic hub in Ghana

 Accra is the capital city of Ghana.
 The capital city is the country’s largest traffic hub.
 On the other hand, Kumasi is growing at a fast rate such that a person who has never been to the country will confuse Kumasi for Accra.
 The commercial activities that take place in the city are many and it attracts participants not only from Ghana but also from other parts of the world.
 Kumasi lies 250 kilometers to the North of Accra.
 Getting there from Accra is not a problem.
-A person can use airplanes, buses, trains, taxis and tro-tro.
+A person can use airplanes, buses, trains, taxis and a local transportation system, commonly referred to as tro-tro.

 3. It was the capital of the Ashanti capital